Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: UQ Bounds From Functional Inequalities

 \subsubsection{Example: Diffusions}

-Again consider the diffusion example with generator $A=\Delta - \nabla V\cdot \nabla$ and invariant measure $\mu^*(dx)=e^{-V(x)}dx$ discussed in Section \ref{sec:example_diffusion}.
+Let $V$ be a $C^2$ potential, bounded below, and growing sufficiently fast at infinity.
+Consider the diffusion with generator $A=\Delta - \nabla V\cdot \nabla$ and invariant measure $\mu^*(dx)=e^{-V(x)}dx$.
 First, it is useful to note that a $\log$-Sobolev inequality with constant $\beta$ implies a Poincar{\'e} inequality with constant $\alpha=\beta/2$ \cite{rothaus1978}.
+In \cite{CarlenLoss}, the following sufficient condition for a $\log$-Sobolev inequality was obtained: